AhmedElsherbini/Align2XL/README.md

-Please make sure to update tests as appropriate. the tool is still under development ! contact me directly on email : drahmedsherbini@yahoo.com
+Please make sure to update tests as appropriate. the tool is still under development !

+Contact me directly on email : drahmedsherbini@yahoo.com
 ## License
 Please, cite my page if this tool was useful for your work